kurt-hectic/nginx_mqtt_ssl_auth/readme.md

 To run, checkout the repository, change into the directory and type ```docker-compose up --abort-on-container-exit```.
 Tests defined in test_certificates.py will automatically be run.
 The testing is implemented using pytest and leaverages a background container which continously posts messages.
 The tests consist in checking if messages can be received with the supplied credentials.

 The tests that are implememented for mosquitto are:
- 1. GB certificate has been signed by CA and has the right subject name => can read from topic
+ 1. Client certificate has been signed by CA and has an ACL for the subject name => can read from topic
- 2. GB certificate has been signed by CA, but does not have the right subject name => cannot read from topic
+ 2. Client certificate has been signed by CA, but does not have an ACL for the subject name => cannot read from topic
- 3. GB certificate has been signed by non trusted CA but has the right subject name => cannot read from topic
+ 3. Client certificate has been signed by non trusted CA but has the right subject name => cannot read from topic
- 4. GB certificate does not correspond to username => cannot read from topic
+ 4. Client certificate does not correspond to username => cannot read from topic

 ## keys and certificates